IamHavingFun/salesforce-code-guide/code-style/README.md

 # Code Style Guide

 This area contains guidelines to ensure that source code is easy to read and understand.
-This improves developer productivity and helps to avoid errors.
+This improves developer productivity and helps avoid errors.

 The guide is subdivided into programming languages.